Seren-Hughes/boops-and-snoots-rescue/README.md

 Since this is a static site, potential future updates could include:

 - **Content Management System (CMS):** Allowing non-developers to easily update adoptable animals, events, and volunteer information without editing the code.
-- **User Accounts & Applications:** Personalized experiences where potential adopters and volunteers can create accounts, submit applications, and track their progress.
+- **User Accounts & Applications:** Personalised experiences where potential adopters and volunteers can create accounts, submit applications, and track their progress.
 - **API Integration:** Real time updates on adoptable animals and upcoming events.
 - **Search & Filter Features:** A dynamic database allowing users to search for pets based on criteria such as age, breed, child-friendliness, and compatibility with other pets.
 - **Online Donation Processing:** Integrated payment platforms for direct donations.